LouisDev314/Upollomer/README.md

     7. people can review the creators of that project through tags

 15. Get name of the file through the file created on the file system, then save the name to the idea schema <- library: multer (for multi-part forms)

+16. add creators to a [list]

+17. On the idea page, instead of showing the ideas money raising percentage, shows the idea status and letting people to join by promoting the promise of the idea

 **<u>Verification & Security</u>**